dwright37/trope-reports/reports/Meta-Llama-3-8B-Instruct.md

 ---

-### T1138: Hierarchical thinking can stifle creativity and innovation.
+### T1138: Power imbalances in hierarchies stifle creativity and progress.

 |Support|
 |---|